Skip to main content

 The Core roadmap is designed in accordance with the primary goal of unlocking Bitcoin.
 This includes many structural upgrades designed to further align Bitcoin and Core, creating a better user experience for users and leveraging other areas of research and development.
 Ultimately, these items serve to make a more interconnected and functionally diverse blockchain ecosystem where Bitcoin's foundational strengths are leveraged to support new and emerging technologies and applications in DeFi.
 Some roadmap items include:

-• Local Fee Markets: Improvements that can make transactions more predictable and cheaper.
+• Local Fee Markets: Improvements that can make transactions more predictable and cost-effective.

-• Core Atomic Swaps: Leveraging HTLCs, Core Atomic Swap will enable the trustless, peer-to-peer exchange of tokens between Core and other blockchains, including (and especially) Bitcoin.
+• Core Atomic Swaps: Leveraging HTLCs, Core Atomic Swaps will enable the trustless, peer-to-peer exchange of tokens between Core and other blockchains, including (and especially) Bitcoin.

 • Restaking: This addition would enable other protocols to benefit from Core's Bitcoin protection.